Note to reader

 - (a) A shipment for which a carrier is responsible is one that consists of:

-- (i) a specified good or collection of specified goods that is listed in a single bill of lading, waybill or other similar document that is issued by the carrier and that relates to the carriage of those goods; or
+- (i) a specified good or collection of specified goods that is listed in a single bill of lading, waybill or other similar document that is issued by the carrier and that relates to the carriage of those goods or

-- (ii) a specified good that is an empty cargo container that is not for sale that is transported by the carrier but that is not listed in a bill of lading, waybill or other similar document; and
+- (ii) a specified good that is an empty cargo container that is not for sale that is transported by the carrier but that is not listed in a bill of lading, waybill or other similar document and

-- (b) a shipment for which a freight forwarder is responsible is one that consists of a specified good or collection of specified goods that is listed in a single bill of lading, waybill or other similar document that is issued by the freight forwarder and that relates to the carriage of those goods.
+- (b) A shipment for which a freight forwarder is responsible is one that consists of a specified good or collection of specified goods that is listed in a single bill of lading, waybill or other similar document that is issued by the freight forwarder and that relates to the carriage of those goods

 - (a) A shipment for which a carrier is responsible is one that consists of:

-- Single trip bond
+- Single Trip Bond

 - A one-time security bond presented by a carrier used to allow a non-bonded carrier to proceed to an inland warehouse with un-released commercial goods.

-- Specified goods
+- Specified Goods

 - (under the Reporting of Imported Goods Regulations) – Commercial goods, goods that are or will be imported to Canada for a fee or empty cargo containers that are not for sale but does not include:

-- (i) the goods are or will be in the actual possession of a person arriving in Canada; or
+- (i) the goods are or will be in the actual possession of a person arriving in Canada or

-- (ii) the goods form or will form part of a person's baggage and the person and the baggage arrive or will arrive in Canada on board the same conveyance;
+- (ii) the goods form or will form part of a person's baggage and the person and the baggage arrive or will arrive in Canada on board the same conveyance

-- (b) mail;
+- (b) mail

-- (c) commercial goods that are used in a repair that is made outside Canada to a conveyance that was built in Canada or in respect of which duties have been paid, if the repair is made as a result of an unforeseen contingency that occurs outside Canada and is necessary to ensure the conveyance's safe return to Canada;
+- (c) commercial goods that are used in a repair that is made outside Canada to a conveyance that was built in Canada or in respect of which duties have been paid, if the repair is made as a result of an unforeseen contingency that occurs outside Canada and is necessary to ensure the conveyance's safe return to Canada

-- (d) a military conveyance within the meaning of subsection 18(1) of the Canadian Transportation Accident Investigation and Safety Board Act or goods that are transported on board that conveyance;
+- (d) a military conveyance within the meaning of subsection 18(1) of the Canadian Transportation Accident Investigation and Safety Board Act or goods that are transported on board that conveyance

-- (e) an emergency conveyance or goods that are transported on board that conveyance; or
+- (e) an emergency conveyance or goods that are transported on board that conveyance or

-- (f) a conveyance that returns to Canada immediately after being denied entry to the United States or goods that are transported on board that conveyance.
+- (f) a conveyance that returns to Canada immediately after being denied entry to the United States or goods that are transported on board that conveyance

-- (a) Effectively manage high risk goods and identify threats to health, safety, and security prior to the arrival of cargo and conveyances in Canada;
+- (a) effectively manage high risk goods and identify threats to health, safety, and security prior to the arrival of cargo and conveyances in Canada

-- (b) Allow low risk goods a more efficient, stream-lined process at the border; and
+- (b) allow low risk goods a more efficient, stream-lined process at the border and

-- (c) Control the movement of in bond goods.
+- (c) control the movement of in bond goods

-4. Except as otherwise prescribed in the above noted Regulations, all goods imported or moving in-transit through Canada must be reported to the CBSA at the first port of arrival (FPOA) in Canada, even when exempt from the requirement to provide advance electronic information.
+4. Except as otherwise prescribed in the Customs Act, the Reporting of Imported Goods Regulations and the Transportation of Goods Regulations, all goods imported or moving in-transit through Canada must be reported to the CBSA at the first port of arrival (FPOA) in Canada, even when exempt from the requirement to provide advance electronic information (ACI).
 The requirement to report goods to the CBSA is effected electronically, orally or in writing, in the prescribed manner as described in the Reporting of Imported Goods Regulations.

 6. When the conveyance arrives at FPOA and the status is updated to “reported”, the CBSA sends a notification to the operator of the conveyance as identified by the CBSA carrier code on the conveyance report, detailing the Cargo Control Numbers (CCNs) of the related cargo transmissions.
 This message will serve as the carrier’s “proof of report”.

-8. Goods transported by carriers not authorized to transport in bond goods in Canada must be released at FPOA unless the carrier:
+13. Goods transported by carriers not authorized to transport in bond goods in Canada must be released at FPOA unless the carrier:

-- (a) Posts a single trip bond to cover the inland movement of the goods; or,
+- (a) posts a single trip bond to cover the inland movement of the goods or

 Single Trip Authorizations

-18. Single trip bonds may be issued by customs brokers acting as authorized agents of approved guarantee companies provided the guarantee company is shown as surety on the bond and the relative application form.
+24. Single trip bonds may be issued by customs brokers acting as authorized agents of approved guarantee companies provided the guarantee company is shown as surety on the bond and the relative application form.
 Application forms and surety bonds will not be accepted when customs brokers are shown as surety.

-20. The original application form, along with the security, will be filed chronologically by date at the issuing CBSA office.
+26. The original application form, along with the security, will be filed chronologically by date at the issuing CBSA office.
 The duplicate copy of application form will be returned to the carrier.

-21. Border services officers at the issuing CBSA office must ensure that the carrier is aware of the location of the CBSA office of destination (address of the CBSA office of sufferance warehouse) to reduce instances of irregular delivery.
+27. Border services officers at the issuing CBSA office must ensure that the carrier is aware of the location of the CBSA office of destination (address of the CBSA office of sufferance warehouse) to reduce instances of irregular delivery.

 Contract of Exclusivity